gmc-code/PC-microbit-micropython/docs/images/Built_in_images_advanced.rst

 | The approach below uses ``wait=False``.
 This causes **display.show** to run in the background.
 The rest of the code in the **while block** runs without waiting for the **display.show** to complete.
 | A **for-loop** with timing to match the timing of the clocks is used to allow button pressing to interrupt the clocks animation.
 | Since the clocks has a delay of 100, with 12 images, the **for-loop** must be set to run for a similar time so that the clocks images have enough time to complete.
 Using a range of 12 with a sleep of 100 will do this.
-| If a button is pressed, it stops the the display of the ALL_CLOCKS and displays the button letter.
+| If either button is pressed, it stops the the display of the ALL_CLOCKS and displays the button letter.

 .. code-block:: python